 He added that China especially needs to speed up its hydropower projects.
 The nation’s 53 million hectares of high-standard agricultural land must also be developed.

 Several authorities in Beijing also acknowledge growing concerns over the Chinese economy.
-Xi Jinping, president of China, said he was concerned about the Chinese economy too.
-He did not specify any further though.
+President Xi Jinping even said he was concerned about the Chinese economy – yet he didn’t specify any further.

 China Infrastructure Needed to Revive Growth

 With acknowledgement from top authorities in Beijing, a series of actions aimed at improving the Chinese economic situation are being carried out.

 One goal is accelerating construction investment.
 The government is trying to lure more private financing through increased use of public-private partnerships (PPP).
 Otherwise, the public would bear the cost.

 According to China’s Ministry of Finance, there were 206 proposed PPP projects valued at 659 billion yuan (US$104 billion) in total.
 The ministry also started a 180 billion yuan fund with some of China’s largest financial institutions to invest in PPP projects.